KeyanSong/431-2018/README.md

 ### What Should I do before the First Class?

 - There is no pre-class assignment.
 - If you're looking to get a jump on things, read the [Syllabus](https://thomaselove.github.io/2018-431-syllabus/), buy [the two required books](https://thomaselove.github.io/2018-431-syllabus/index.html#what-do-i-need-to-buy) (about $25), and [install the (free) software we'll use on your computer](https://github.com/THOMASELOVE/431-2018/tree/master/software).
-That's going to be the bulk of your assignment for our second class, on Thursday 2018-08-30.
+That's going to be the bulk of your assignment for Class 2, on 2018-08-30.

 ## Course Calendar